New Zealand historical newspapers

 Newspapers from elsewhere in New Zealand which have been microfilmed can be interloaned.
 These newspapers are listed in the publication New Zealand newspapers on microfilm.

 Your library has local newspapers from the first Lyttelton Times, through to the present day.
 Most of these newspapers are available on microfilm.
-Access these newspapers at the Aotearoa New Zealand Centre, at the Central Library Peterborough.
+Access these newspapers at the Aotearoa New Zealand Centre, at Central Library Manchester.

 Historical outline of the main Christchurch newspapers